Your digital assets are crucial to your marketing efforts.

 Only DAM administrators have permission to extend privileges to different users, and they can grant or withdraw these privileges whenever needed.

 Protecting digital assets from internal and external threats requires paying close attention to DAM user permissions.
-A digital asset management solution for video marketing will make it impossible for viewers to save images and videos on their devices, protecting corporate assets from being used and reused illegally by bad actors.
-This will protect your brand’s reputation while ensuring that your tutorials, testimonials, infographics, and other assets are not hijacked and used to benefit your competitors!
+A digital asset management solution for video marketing will make it impossible for viewers to save images and videos on their devices.
+This will shield corporate assets from being used and reused illegally by bad actors.
+Additionally, your brand’s reputation will be protected; your tutorials, testimonials, infographics, and other assets are not hijacked and used to benefit your competitors!

 Video analytics is one of the most valuable benefits that a DAM can provide.
-While analytics options for other content types are relatively easy to find and integrate, it’s much harder to leverage the incredible benefits of video viewer analytic without using DAM technology.
+Analytical options for other content types (e.g. email click through rates) are relatively easy to find and integrate.
+However, it’s much harder to leverage the incredible benefits of video viewer analytic without using DAM systems.

 One of the mistakes that tech companies often make with their digital asset strategy is undervaluing the importance of video analytics.
-It is not enough to put video content up and wait for people to come flocking to your website to buy your product or service, you need to analyze the traffic you get and find ways to complement it.
+It is not enough to publish video content and wait for people to flock to your website.
+You need to analyze the traffic you get and find ways to complement it.

-Without a DAM in place, you will have to use a video hosting provider like YouTube or Vimeo.
-These companies use their own digital asset management platforms to monetize content, but they won’t share the insights they glean with you.
+Without a DAM in place, you will have to use a video hosting platform, such as YouTube or Vimeo.
+These companies use their own digital asset management platforms to monetize content.
+However, they will keep these insights to themselves.
 They analyze viewer behaviors and engagement in order to increase their conversions – not yours.

-With your own DAM in place, you can start learning important things about your audience, and increase the breadth of your knowledge with every new video you host.
-DAMs that support distinct video capabilities like video heatmaps and engagement analytics are an incredibly important part of any modern video marketing strategy – you simply cannot achieve reproducible results without that data.
+With your own DAM in place, you can start learning important things about your audience, with every new video you host.

 4. DAMs enable brand consistency for internal and external content